vyneer/dgg-meme-pack/README.md

 ## Installation

-Download repo as zip into your resourcepack folder.
+Download repo as zip and unpack into your resourcepack folder (dgg-meme-pack-master should be in the folder).

 ## Changes